camunda/camunda-docs/docs/self-managed/setup/deploy/local/c8run.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

+The Camunda 8 Run Distribution, or C8Run, allows you to set up a local installation environment of Camunda 8 via a downloadable script.
 This page guides you through the manual installation of the Camunda 8 on a local or virtual machine.

 ## Prerequisites